xwal/awesome-stars/topics.md

 - [SwiftGen/SwiftGen](https://github.com/SwiftGen/SwiftGen) - The Swift code generator for your assets, storyboards, Localizable.strings, … — Get rid of all String-based APIs!

+## low-code

+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.

 ## lua

 - [coolsnowwolf/lede](https://github.com/coolsnowwolf/lede) - Lean's LEDE source